- American Physical Society Sites

 2. A supporting letter in addition to the nomination letter that may not exceed two pages.

-3. An abstract of the work with a limit of 1300 characters, the candidate's full name, 4CS affiliation, and a title for the work.
+3. An abstract of the work with a limit of 1300 characters and spaces, the candidate's full name, 4CS affiliation, and a title for the work.

 4. A short description of the work prepared by the candidate describing the work or accomplishment.
 The description may not exceed 1200 words and must include a title for the work.